joecupano/SIGpi/development/pre-7.md

 * [Wireshark](https://www.wireshark.org/) - Network Traffic Analyzer

 For Raspberry Pi OS, most of the GUI applications you will find via the **SIGpi**,**Hamradio** or other menus.
 Many of the command line applications are accessible via the **SIGpi shell** menu.
 Each menu option opens up a terminal window for that application and invokes its included help info.
 If a command line tool does not appear in the SIGpi shell menu, not it is in located in /usr/local/bin and in PATH.
-For Ubuntu, all apps will be available via Applications icon
+For Ubuntu, all apps will be available via the Applications icon

 ## Package Notes